 The maximum length of an article should not exceed 25 pages including a list of references, tables, captions to figures, abstract in English, review - up to 10 pages, short notes - up to 6 pages.
 Articles should contain extended structured abstracts (annotations) reflecting the main content of the work.

 Requirements for manuscript design

-The manuscript should be presented in Word, file format – *.rtf, head margins – 25 mm, bottom margin – 20 mm, left margin – 25 mm, right margin – 20 mm.
+The manuscript should be presented in MS Word, file format – *.rtf, head margins – 25 mm, bottom margin – 20 mm, left margin – 25 mm, right margin – 20 mm.
 Font of the text and formulas – Times New Roman, font size is 12 pt, line spacing – single, paragraph indent – 10 mm.
-The text of the manuscript (scientific article, review, short report, review) should be presented as follows:
+The text of the manuscript (scientific article, review, short notes) should be presented as follows:

 UDC without paragraph indent, left alignment.
 Leave one blank line.

 Authors’ initials and names without paragraph indent (boldface font), ORCID, Researcher ID.
 If there are several authors from different institutions, their names should be accompanied by numerical indices corresponding to the ordinal numbers of the institution.
 Leave one blank line.